Important facts to consider when planning to buy a property in the future

 What started as a quick solution for working during the pandemic, working from home has become something normal for employees at Fujitsu, according to this article from BBC, and many other companies are planning to adopt this solution in the very near future.

-Depends on the area where you currently live, there are some important factors that you need to consider when purchasing a house.
+Depending on the area where you currently live, there are some important factors that you need to consider when purchasing a house.

 In order to sustain the economy, the UK government decided to reduce the stamp duty for properties bought between 8 July 2020 and 31 March 2021.
-See this gov article for reference and more detailed informations.
+See this gov article for reference and more detailed information.

 So what factors should be considered when you decided to purchase a property in the future: